Jesterhearts/ratatui-wgpu/examples/README.md

 ```

 #### Additional instructions for `hello_webworker`
-You will need to use nightly Rust and confgure RUSTFLAGS to support atomics.
+You will need to use nightly Rust and configure RUSTFLAGS to support atomics.
 In addition, the
 resulting binary will need to be served with coop and coep support.
 ```
 # Windows